Gamma Knife surgery

 - relatively quick with patients making a fast recovery, often resuming their normal activities in a day or two.

-As part of our partnership with GenesisCare, we'll be updating our Gamma Knife technology with the latest version.
-The Gamma Knife Icon allows doctors to provide individualised delivery, without sacrificing precision and accuracy.
+As part of our partnership with GenesisCare, we offer access to the Gamma Knife Icon, which allows doctors to provide individualised delivery without sacrificing precision and accuracy.

 NHS recognition